-Have you talked to your financial planner lately?
+Have you spoken with your financial planner lately?
 Or the person who sold you a life insurance policy?
 Your CPA?
-It makes sense for an estate planner to tell you that you need an estate plan, but other trusted advisors would also agree that it’s something worth considering.
+Certainly, it makes sense for an estate planner to tell you that you need an estate plan, but other trusted advisors would also agree that an estate plan is worth considering.
 “But I’m not rich.
 I don’t have an ESTATE to plan!” you say.
-However, most people, regardless of wealth or age, can benefit greatly from an estate plan.
+Truthfully, an estate plan is of great value and benefit to the majority of people, regardless of wealth or age.

 Estate planning may serve the following purposes:

-- Plan for End of Life Medical Care
+- Planning for End of Life Medical Care

-Avoid a Death Tax.
-The details of tax laws change at the whim of Congress, but whether a death tax is imposed has not changed for almost a century.
+Avoid a Death Tax: The details of tax laws change on a whim of Congress, but whether a death tax is imposed has not changed for nearly a century.
 The estate tax rate is currently 40% imposed on assets that exceed the estate tax exemption (currently $11.7 million per person, i.e., $23.4 million per couple).
 The rate and exemption amount change with every administration.
 Estate planning techniques may be employed to reduce taxes imposed on your estate.